Day 3

 But I feel violated by random visitors and people writing nonsense on the windows.

 The glass becomes a screen for people’s projection of themselves.
-As the screen fills up it becomes increasingly difficult to penetrate the projection and enter the encounter.
+As the screen fills up it

 This space is my body, and the writings on the window mark my body.